 Abstract: The violin is a cultural icon as well as a working tool, and departures from its traditional form have been variously regarded as impossible (it would no longer be a violin), unnecessary (the violin is already perfect), and unacceptable (players would not play it).
 Is it possible to change, or even “improve” the classical violin?
 Where would one begin?
 A number of highly qualified violinmakers and researchers are investigating innovative approaches to violinmaking.
 While the craft has withstood many similar efforts in the past, makers today are able to learn from acousticians, engineers, and material scientists, as well as from the four centuries of violinmaking which precede them.
 In order to be successful, an innovation – whether in the acoustical, aesthetic, or ergonomic domain – must offer the violinist some tangible advantage over a more traditional instrument.
 In this paper the author will consider what it is that musicians look for in a violin, then examine the possibilities of changing the traditional violin in order to give them more of what they want.

-While the twentieth century has seen a vast increase in the scientific understanding of the violin, we violinmakers have to a large extent resisted contamination by such understanding.
-This may be because it too often comes couched in language opaque to us, or because partial understanding – by casting doubt on our day-to-day work habits – can be paralyzing, or because our profession has a kind of over-developed immune system which rejects any ideas not coming from within its ranks.
+While the twentieth century has seen a vast increase in the scientific understanding of the violin, we violinmakers have to a large extent resisted the scientific approach.
+This may be because it too often comes couched in language that is opaque to us, or because partial understanding, by casting doubt on our day-to-day work habits, can be paralyzing, or because our profession has a kind of over-developed immune system which rejects any ideas not coming from within its ranks.
 Or it may be that we prefer to believe our beloved instrument operates less by cold physics than by an ongoing succession of miracles.
 For whatever reason, understanding is too often the last tool we bring to the workbench.

 Fortunately, this is changing.
-An ever-increasing number of violinmakers – and I think much credit for this must go to the Catgut Acoustical Society – are listening to some of the answers science is giving to the fundamental questions of the craft.
+An ever-increasing number of violinmakers are listening to some of the answers science is giving to the fundamental questions of the craft.
 At the same time, a number of highly qualified craftsmen have turned their attention to innovation.
 Violinmakers Christophe Landon, Roger Lanne, and Guy Rabut have experimented with new aesthetics for their instruments.
 The synthetic bows of Michael Duff and Benoit Rolland have achieved wide acceptance by professional players.
 Research scientist and luthier Charles Besnainou has laid the groundwork for building superb stringed instruments using carbon fiber composites.
 The above are people whose work I am familiar with.
 There are undoubtedly others.

 For my part, after building some 150 instruments on Guarneri and Stradivari models, I feel somewhat like a civil-war re-enactor – one of those people who dress up in period costume and replay battles lost or won a long time ago.
 And so, to celebrate my twentieth year as a maker, I am devoting as much time as I can to exploring different possible futures for violinmaking – or at least my own violinmaking.